ggerganov/llama.cpp/examples/main/README.md

 The following options are related to controlling the text generation process, influencing the diversity, creativity, and quality of the generated text.
 Understanding these options will help you fine-tune the output according to your needs:

+### RNG Seed

+-   `-s SEED, --seed SEED`: Set the random number generator (RNG) seed (default: -1).

+The RNG seed is used to initialize the random number generator that influences the text generation process.
+By setting a specific seed value, you can obtain consistent and reproducible results across multiple runs with the same input and settings.
+This can be helpful for testing, debugging, or comparing the effects of different options on the generated text to see when they diverge.
+If the seed is set to a value less than or equal to 0, a random seed will be used, which will result in different outputs on each run.

 ### Temperature

 -   `--temp N`: Adjust the randomness of the generated text (default: 0.8).